Bevcorp-blending-processing-deareation

 Membrane technology is a highly efficient way to remove oxygen from water when temperatures are below 45° F and its performance exceeds conventional vacuum deaeration.

 Membrane contactors are capable of either removing or adding gasses to fluids.
-Membrane contactors contain thousands of micro-porous polypropylene fibers, knitted into an array and wound around a distribution tube.
-These are hydrophobic, so that gases flow freely while water will not pass through.
+Membrane contactors contain thousands of microporous polypropylene fibers, knitted into an array and wound around a distribution tube.
+These are hydrophobic so that gasses flow freely while water will not pass through.

 Advantages: